“Spirit is an inborn quality, least dependant on the outer capabilities”

 Technically adept in operating various softwares through which he accomplishes his day to day challenges, Rahul is a Kumar Sanu fan and loves to listen to music.

 Although he finds people around him very helpful but one odd incident of school time has left a deep scar on his mind.
 One of his school teachers told his father, that apart from being blind he also has some mental disability.
 Rahul was deeply perturbed by the incident and since then he has always proved his mettle through some or other way.

-He wishes that those like him (physically-challenged) may try to develop some other skill in them in case they lack in a basic one.
+He wishes that those like him (physically-challenged) may try to develop some special skill in them in order to compete with able-body peers.

-For rest, he wants that those lacking in a basic ability may also be treated like the rest.
-He says that like all, they also wish to go to discos, date girls or behave like general young lads, and this should not be looked down by the people.
+For rest, he wants that physically-challenged may also be treated equal.
+He says that like all, they also wish to go to discos, date girls or behave like general young lads, and this should not be looked down by the rest.